ElementsProject/lightning/doc/MAKING-RELEASES.md

 1. Change rc1 to rc2 in CHANGELOG.md.
 2. Add a PR with the rc2.
 3. Tag it `git pull && git tag -s v<VERSION>rc2 && git push --tags`
-4. Update the /topic on #c-lightning on Freenode.
+4. Update the /topic on #c-lightning on Libera.
 5. Upgrade your personal nodes to the rc2.

 ### Tagging the Release